Blog Post

 The Solution

-In the centre of the Sarsen circle lays an extraordinary stone – the Altar stone; the reason it’s unique is two-fold.
-Firstly, it’s made of a material called mica, unlike the other Sarsen standing stones.
+In the centre of the Sarsen circle lies an extraordinary stone – the Altar stone; the reason it’s unique is two-fold.
+Firstly, it’s made of mica, unlike the other Sarsen standing stones.
 ‘Hawkins notes that while all the other stones were either bluestone or Sarsen, the so-called altar-stone is ‘of fine-grained pale green sandstone, containing so many flakes of mica that its surface, wherever, wherever it is freshly exposed, shows the typical mica glitter’.
-The second reason is that it was positioned to be ‘flat’ to the landscape; the only other stone that was designed in that fashion is the Slaughter Stone.
+The second reason is that it was positioned to be ‘flat’ with the landscape; the only other stone designed in that fashion is the Slaughter Stone.

 Most archaeologists believe that the Slaughter Stone was once a standing stone at the monument’s entrance; this is a flawed theory resulting from a hypothetical drawing by Inigo Jones in 1655.
-This drawing shows Stonehenge as a perfect circle (Roman Solar Temple) with a hexagon-shaped trilithon and three entrances into the site with six upright standing stones as access points, of which the slaughter stone was one.
-This idea was incorporated in John Aubrey’s drawing in 1666, which was more accurate, but again tended to place all the fallen stones in upright positions.
+This drawing shows Stonehenge as a perfect circle (Roman Solar Temple), with a hexagon-shaped trilithon and three entrances into the site, with six upright standing stones serving as access points, one of which was the slaughter stone.
+This idea was incorporated into John Aubrey’s drawing in 1666, which was more accurate but again tended to place all the fallen stones upright.

-This false assumption was further compounded by William Cunning in 1880 when (it was reported) that he suggested his grandfather “saw” the upright slaughter stone in the 17th Century).
-This mistake was later corrected, yet the myths among archaeologists remain (Stones of Slaughter, E Herbert Stone, 1924, pp120).
+This false assumption was further compounded by William Cunning in 1880, when (it was reported) that he suggested his grandfather “saw” the upright slaughter stone in the 17th Century.
+This mistake was later corrected, yet the myths among archaeologists persist (Stones of Slaughter, E. Herbert Stone, 1924, p.
+120).
 (The Stonehenge Hoax – The Slaughter Stone)

 hypothetical drawing by Inigo Jones in 1655.(The Stonehenge Hoax - The Slaughter Stone)